We’re always working to become more sustainable

 Like you, we don’t like litter.
 Since 1982, we’ve been collecting the litter that’s dropped in the local area around our restaurants.
 Our litter patrols and clean-up events walk around 150,000 miles a year, keeping the UK litter free.

-To try to stop litter before it happens we also support charities like Keep Britain Tidy, Keep Scotland Beautiful, Keep Wales Tidy and Keep Northern Ireland Beautiful with their interventions and education to persuade people to bin their rubbish and recycle.
+To try to stop litter before it happens we also support charities like Keep Scotland Beautiful, Keep Wales Tidy and Keep Northern Ireland Beautiful with their interventions and education to persuade people to bin their rubbish and recycle and our restaurant teams participate in Keep Britain Tidy’s Great British Spring Clean.

 Making recycling simpler